Skip to content

 idle_power

-Electrical power drawn while the instance is on but idle.
+Electrical power drawn by one instance that is on but not running any jobs.

 Unit: watt.